PokeJofeJr4th/minescript/README.md

 ### Object

-The object is a pair of curly braces containing a set of key-value pairs.
+The object is a pair of curly braces, square braces, or parentheses containing a set of key-value pairs.
 Keys are identifiers and Values can be any type of syntax element, but macros will often require certain types.
 The comma or semicolon between a value and the following key is optional.

 ### Array

-The array is a pair of square braces containing a set of syntax elements.
+The array is a pair of curly braces, square braces, or parentheses containing a set of syntax elements.
 These can be any element, but macros often require certain types.
 Commas or semicolons separating values are optional.

 ### Function